DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 You will need:

 1. The information-slip you picked up at reception.
-2. Chrome (preferably but Firefox can also do).
+2. Chrome (preferably, but Firefox can also do).

 ------